EliAndrewC/l7r/setting/l7r.md

 #### **The Fox Road footpads** [25 koku]

-Three men attacked a Fox clan charcoal merchant on the road south of Shinden Kitsune on the 25th day of the Month of the Hare of this year, taking a cartload of white charcoal.
+Three men attacked a Fox Clan charcoal merchant on the road south of Shinden Kitsune on the 25th day of the Month of the Hare of this year, taking a cartload of white charcoal.
 The merchant's apprentice hid in the underbrush and observed that one of the men had ritual scars on both forearms consistent with the practices of a maho cult.
 The forearms of all peasants in the province were inspected, so the culprits must have fled the area.

 #### **Roku the porter** [20 koku]